 In cases where conservative measures fail to provide sufficient relief or when bunion pain significantly impacts your quality of life, medical interventions, including surgical options, may be considered.
 While surgery can offer a more permanent solution for severe bunion pain, it's important to approach it as a last resort and carefully weigh the benefits against the risks.

-- Bunionectomy: This is the most common surgical procedure for bunions.
-It involves removing the bony prominence and realigning the joint.
+- Bunionectomy: This is the most common surgical procedure for bunion treatment.
+It involves removing the bony prominence and realigning the big toe joint.
 The specific technique used can vary, such as osteotomy (cutting and repositioning the bone), arthrodesis (fusion of the joint), or exostectomy (removing the bony bump).
 Your surgeon will determine the most appropriate approach based on the severity of your bunion.

-- Tendon Repair: In some cases, the tendons and ligaments around the affected joint might be tight or imbalanced.
+- Tendon Repair: In some cases, the tendons and ligaments around the affected big toe joint might be tight or imbalanced.
 Surgical procedures can involve lengthening or repositioning these structures to improve joint alignment.

-- Joint Replacement: In severe cases where the joint has deteriorated significantly due to arthritis or deformity, joint replacement surgery might be considered.
-This involves replacing the damaged joint with an artificial implant.
+- Joint Replacement: In severe cases where the big toe joint has deteriorated significantly due to arthritis or deformity, joint replacement surgery might be considered.
+This involves replacing the damaged big toe joint with an artificial implant.

 - Pain Severity: If your bunion pain is manageable through non-surgical methods, surgery might not be necessary.